Kong/kong/CONTRIBUTING.md

 We use [busted](https://olivinelabs.com/busted/) to write our tests.
 Your patch should include the related test updates or additions, in the appropriate test suite.

+- `spec/01-unit` gathers our unit tests (to test a given Lua module or function)
+- `spec/02-integration` contains tests that start Kong (connected to a running database), execute Admin API and proxy requests against it, and verify the output
+- `spec/03-plugins` contains tests (both unit and integration) for the bundled plugins (those plugins still live in the core repository as of now, but will eventually be externalized)

 All tests of Kong Enterprise Edition functionality go into `spec-ee` to reduce collision and merge conflicts with CE tests.

-- `spec-ee/01-unit` gathers our unit tests (to test a given Lua module or function)
-- `spec-ee/02-integration` contains tests that start Kong (connected to a running database), execute Admin API and proxy requests against it, and verify the output
+- `spec-ee/01-unit`
+- `spec-ee/02-integration`

 Unit and integration tests are both organized loosely by "feature".
 This reduces the possibility of numeric collision within `kong-ee` branches / pull requests.